GenericMappingTools/gmt/doc/rst/source/GMT_Tutorial.rst

     ncdump -h otemp.anal1deg.nc

-We will need to make an appropriate color scale, running from -2˚ C (freezing temperature of salt water) to 30˚ C (highest likely ocean temperature).
+We will need to make an appropriate color scale, running from -2ºC (freezing temperature of salt water) to 30ºC (highest likely ocean temperature).
 We do this as follows:

    ::